 The Group holds the unquoted equity investments of financial instruments without an active market.
-The measurement of fair value of the equity instruments is based on the Guideline Public Company method, which mainly assumes the evaluation by the price to book value ratio of similar public company and by the discount for lack of marketability.
+The measurement of fair value of the equity instruments is based on the Guideline Public Company method, which mainly assumes the evaluation by the price-book ratio of comparable public companies and by the discount for lack of marketability.
 The estimation has been adjusted by the effect resulting from the discount for lack of marketability of the securities.